How to Make Valentine's Day Cards with Heart String Art — Easy Step-by-Step Guide

 7. 7

-Continue to create a criss-cross pattern by bringing the needle from the back to the front at different marked dots and then back through to another dot on the back.
+Continue to build your string art pattern by bringing the needle from the back to the front at different marked dots and then back through to another dot on the back.
+Experiment with different connections – you can go directly across, diagonally, or even create smaller loops within the main heart shape.

 8. 8